IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 ## Task List

-- [x] Create a basic sensor sofware emulation
+- [x] Create a basic sensor sofware emulation (MQ-2, MQ-5 , MQ-9 and MQ 135)
+- [ ] Implement the complete line-up for the MQ sensors
 - [ ] Create a full gas chamber sofware emulation (with gas emitors and venting to accuratly graph ppms over a multitute of cases)
 - [ ] Develop a Neural network to solve the problem and test multiple architectures
 - [ ] Implementation on a MicroController